 However, when I worry I’ve missed out on the fun, everybody is quick to reassure me that there is more fun to come.
 It’s not like there’s any hurry – we have nearly two months to come to get to know the ship and each other.
 I sincerely hope the dolphins will be back, too.

-Plus, when anything not so nice happens, it helps to remember that it’s good material for my upcoming book.
+When anything not so nice happens, it helps to remember that it’s good material for my upcoming book.
 If the journals I keep are detailed enough, half the work will be done by the time I get back.
 For now, I’ve beaten seasickness only to come down with a cold, but past experience has taught me this is inevitable while living in such close proximity to others.
 Some honey lozenges were enough to soothe my sore throat and keep me going.
-My roommate, Lotte, has not been so lucky; seasickness continues to keep her in our cabin.

 In the nail-biting weeks leading up to the voyage, I tried and tried to get someone at the ship’s office to tell me specifically what our ports of call might be.
 I couldn’t get a straight answer.
 It seems it depends on the weather and a million other factors.
 The uncertainty killed me.
 But very little is certain on the ocean, which is why it’s important for me to experience a trip like this.
 I fear the unknown more than just about anything else.
 But that’s why I chose to do it; to get comfortable with being uncomfortable, as they say.